 As part of the Zurich Longitudinal Studies, the University Children's Hospital Zurich studied the physical, motor, cognitive and social development of more than 1'000 children since the 1950s.

-In this pilot project, the feasibility of digital data extraction from hand-filled questionnaires was tested, and the expected effort was hypothesized.
+In this pilot project, the feasibility of digital data extraction from questionnaires was tested, and the expected effort was hypothesized.

 Prof. Oskar Jenni, Head of Zurich Longitudinal Studies

 Since the 1950s, the University Children's Hospital Zurich has been studying the physical, motor, cognitive and social development of more than 1,000 children as part of the Zurich Longitudinal Studies.
 The study participants were regularly examined from birth until young adulthood.
 The resulting data set of the Zurich Longitudinal Studies (ZLS) is unique worldwide and will therefore be processed and made accessible for future research.

 The data on child development was documented by hand on countless different examination protocols and questionnaires, resulting in a data archive with more than 750,000 sheets of paper.
 Since 2019, the data has also been supplemented by a further examination point in adulthood.
 The ZLS will thus become a life span study: a unique opportunity to examine health and development over the entire life span.

 With the pilot project, the feasibility of digital data extraction from hand-filled questionnaires was tested and the expected effort was hypothesized.
 To enable the recognition of handwriting, Acodis created a training set based on 5,000 pre-digitized questionnaires.
 Ultimately, an ICR (Intelligent Character Recognition) system could be created specifically for the questionnaires of the ZLS.
 The specialized ICR will then be used to recognize the numbers on all questionnaires in the pilot.